-If you call a well-managed contact center and speak to a nice & helpful customer support agent, it probably gave you the impression that you were talking to much larger company.
+If you call a well-managed contact center and speak to a nice & helpful customer support agent, it probably gave you the impression that you were talking to a much larger company.
 Modern technology has enabled even smaller companies and startups to have their own contact center up and running in hours.
 But what should you keep in mind before investing in contact center infrastructure?
 Let’s find out.

 Contact Center Infrastructure (CCI)

-In essence, If you company remotely deals with customers, you need a call or contact center.
+In essence, If your company remotely deals with customers, you need a call or contact center.
 Not only is a contact center necessary for any customer-facing company, it is even more important to choose the right contact center infrastructure that supports your business model.

 Define CCI: What is Contact Center Infrastructure (CCI)?

-Contact Center Infrastructure (CCI) refers to the set of hardware, software and telecommunication network components required for contact center operations.
+Contact Center Infrastructure (CCI) refers to the set of hardware, software, and telecommunication network components required for contact center operations.
 CCI is particularly important for effectively and efficiently operating a contact center in a business environment.